waynee95/mv-plugins/README.md

 ## Terms of Use
 Credit must be given to: waynee95

 Please don't share my plugins anywhere, except if you have my permissions.

-The plugin may be used in commercial and non-commercial products.
+My plugins may be used in commercial and non-commercial products.